geoign/toporgb/README.md

 ## Acknowledgements
 OpenAI ChatGPT o3 - I made the idea.
 He wrote the code.

 GEBCO 2024 Grid - What the sample image is made of.
+Resized to 1% size.